-An explanation of ASD
+The Definition of ASD

 People with autism have some common traits such as repetitive or restricted activities, abnormal sensory responses, and poor social skills.
 Autistic people like routines and may become anxious or angry when their routines are disrupted.

-- a lack of awareness of the presence of other people
+- A lack of awareness of the presence of other people

-- difficulty starting and sustaining conversations
+- Difficulty starting and sustaining conversations

-- a tendency to repeat phrases over and over
+- A tendency to repeat phrases over and over

-- problems in reading body language correctly and picking up communication cues
+- Problems in reading body language correctly and picking up communication cues

-- overly focussed on specific areas that interest them
+- Overly focussed on specific areas that interest them

-- a lack of motivation to relate to peers or to become involved in social activities
+- A lack of motivation to relate to peers or to become involved in social activities

 - Difficulty in understanding other people's viewpoints